 Introduction to Entrepreneurship Course

-UTS has an online publicly accessible Introduction to Entrepreneurship taster course that you can sign up to here.
-This introduces key processes, methods, and terms used in entrepreneurship to start you on your journey.
-The course is still only available as a taste and will be expanded.
+UTS has an online publicly accessible Introduction to Entrepreneurship course that you can sign up to here.
+This introduces key processes, methods, and terms used in entrepreneurship.
+This is your chance to understand entrepreneurship and how to start your own entrepreneurial journey!

 Supporting student entrepreneurs